rmsk2/Hello_Foenix256_Jr/README.md

 - A jumper to bridge the pin headers of the power on switch (see below) or a proper switch that can be connected to the pin headers
 - A cable to connect the Line out or headphone output to your speakers
+- A CR2032 button cell for the real time clock

 Optional but good to have: